FIDUCEO/FCDR_HIRS/README.md

   FCDRTools if applicable.

 - Generate an unharmonised FCDR by passing the --no-harm flag to generate_fcdr.
+Gerrit has scripts in bitbucket that can help with the job submission.

 - (devel) Switch to correct branch, rebase on master, and install

-- Use hirs_logfile_analysis script to inspect outcome
+- Use hirs_logfile_analysis script to inspect outcome.

 - (devel) Switch to correct branch, rebase on master, and install